"Sea Turtle & Trash Talk"

 Osprey Village

 On Earth Day, April 22, 2022, Amy and Angela gave a presentation at the Osprey Village Community Center about the need to keep the beaches clean.
 The residents heard stories about the debris that washes up from the ocean, particularly after a storm or high winds.
 They were especially entertained by stories about the two sets of dentures that washed up.
-The residents were happy to know that Beach Junki organization is making a positive difference in the community, and saving sea turtles.
+The residents were happy to know that Beach Junki organization is making a positive difference in the community, and protecting sea turtles.

 Chamber member since 2023